upendra-bajpai/magento-application/README.md

 ## 📲 Setup

-Follow the [Documentation](https://docs.flutter.dev/get-started/install) to install flutter.Ffork and clone project on your machine to setup project locally and run the project.
+Follow the [Documentation](https://docs.flutter.dev/get-started/install) to install flutter.
+Fork and clone project on your machine to setup project locally and run the project.

 ## 🎨  Editing